GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 in a SQL database.

-Table functions access data, on-demand, wherever it is, including data sources that have not been added to GlareDB.
+Table functions access data, on-demand, wherever it is, including data sources that have not been registered as an external table.

 Local _and_ remote files can be read with functions such as: